ZGarces98/MachineLearning/README.md

 NN BIAS - The range of the starting bias (ERASES CROSSOVER BIAS IF CHANGED).
 1 means that the starting bias range from (-1, 1) and 10 means the starting bias range from (-10,1).

+Game Type - (Team, Single) - Team makes the agent's partner lose too, Single makes them keep going.

+Spawn Type - (shoot, shield, both) - Whether to only spawn shooters, shields, or both at the same time.

+H Activation - (LeakyReLU, Sigmoid) - The hidden layer activation function to use.

+O Activation - (Sigmoid, Softplus) - The output layer activation function to use.

+# Visualize

+Want to see the NN in action?
+Click on one of the agents to see live!

 # Resources
 Slides: https://docs.google.com/presentation/d/1MkZgazbr3uIv6X89Am66AIcbSMc8RZOKFZqJVTDXpeg/edit?usp=sharing